huanyushi/huanyushi.github.io/_posts/2024/2024-05-27-wick-theorem.md

 but it is not convenient for perturbation theory with Hamiltonian $\hat{H} = \hat{H}_0 + \hat{V}$.
 We must switch it to the interaction picture.

 <div class="box-danger" markdown="1">
-<div class="title"> Single particle Green's function in the interaction picture </div>
+<div class="title"> Single-particle Green's function in the interaction picture </div>

 $$
 \begin{equation}